 Let’s start with the red box – tactical shopper marketing.
 Probably better called tactical promotions.
-These deliver short term spikes in volume, but don’t deliver against changing shopper behaviour long term.
+These deliver short-term spikes in volume but don’t deliver against changing shopper behaviour long term.

 The green box – strategic shopper marketing.
-Activation focused with a key business issue at the heart of it.
+Activation focused on a key business issue at the heart of it.
 An understanding of who we are trying to influence and what we are trying to achieve (what behaviour we are trying to change), customised for a specific customer.

 The yellow box – category management.
 A historical review of what has happened to inform range selection and fixture led activation.

 The blue box – category development.
-A forward looking view of the category tomorrow, based on an understanding of the trends that will affect it – lifestyle, shopper, food, environment, consumer etc. A way to ensure that a category is on the ‘front foot’, able to address the trends and maximise opportunity.
+A forward-looking view of the category tomorrow, based on an understanding of the trends that will affect it – lifestyle, shopper, food, environment, consumer etc. A way to ensure that a category is on the ‘front foot’, able to address the trends and maximise opportunity.

 We need to move resources, increasing our strategic focus and prioritising category growth plans.

-Businesses thrive when both category management and shopper marketing are working well – category management driving an impartial category agenda and shopper marketing a brand led process.
-Both need to deliver on a strategic and tactical basis, with long term shopper behaviour change at the heart of the strategic role and more short term wins at the tactical end.
+Businesses thrive when both category management and shopper marketing are working well – category management driving an impartial category agenda and shopper marketing a brand-led process.
+Both need to deliver on a strategic and tactical basis, with long-term shopper behaviour change at the heart of the strategic role and more short-term wins at the tactical end.
 Let us not forget that an overarching category vision identifies category enhancing activity for both category and shopper by delivering more homogenous solutions with increased ROI.